 The University takes sexual harassment, gender discrimination and sexual violence seriously.
 As a student, faculty member, staff member, or visitor you are protected under Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964, and Violence Against Women Reauthorization Act (VAWA) of 2013.
-A link to the University of Phoenix’s Title IX and VAWA policy is provided.
+A link to the University of Phoenix’s Title IX and VAWA policy, Victim’s Bill of Rights and IL Victim’s Bill of Rights are provided.
 The Title IX and VAWA policy describes the University’s:

 - Reporting policies and protocols for allegations of sexual violence

 - Confidentiality in responding to and investigating these complaints

 - Grievance/adjudication procedures

 - Rights and roles of the parties during the adjudication process.

 The decision to file a formal report or complaint about sexual violence and sexual assault is a personal choice.
 We’re here to help you understand your options and the resources available, whether you decide to report or not.
 If you decide not to file a formal report, UOPX resources are still available to you for counseling, academic support and other needs.
 Behavior that is covered by Title IX/Title VII/VAWA includes, but is not limited to:

 Inappropriate language, humor and/or jokes, or common expressions that target or are discriminatory toward a specific gender (including pregnancy or childbirth), sexual orientation, gender expression, gender identity, gender transition, transgender status, or gender variance.

 - Nonconsensual intercourse

 - Taking sexual advantage of a consensual or nonconsensual person